adityam/remote-estimation-packet-drops/README.md

 The code is released under BSD 3-clause license.

-The repository contains three main files:
+The repository contains four main files:

 - [`algorithms.jl`](algorithms.jl): which implements the stochastic
   approximation algorithms to compute the optimal thresholds.
 - [`simulations.jl`](simulations.jl): which generates traces and summary statistics for the stochastic approximation algorithms.
+- [`visualizations.jl`](visualizations.jl): which plots the output of the stochastic approximation algorithms.
 - [`acc-results.jl`](acc-results.jl): which runs the algorithms for the parameters specified in the ACC`17 paper.